Clio Newton

-Clio Newton (born 1989) is an American artist based in Zurich, Switzerland.
-She is known for her large-scale figurative drawings and paintings.
+Clio Newton (born 1989) is an American artist known for her large-scale figurative drawings and paintings.
 Newton uses compressed charcoal, color pencil, and oil paint to depict her subjects, frequently women.
 Eliciting a sense that her figures "return the gaze", Newton exploits the size and realism of her pieces to invert the subject-viewer relationship.
 Her detailed investigations of form aim to probe the inner psychological states of her subjects.
 Frequently set against a monochromatic background or the stark white of paper, her figures are monumental, confident, and self-possessed, but reveal minimal information about their identities.

 Newton typically concentrates on single portraits, working in series to examine a subject over time, or exploring individuals within a group.
 In 2018, she completed a series entitled "Bathers," which depicts women she met while swimming in Lake Zurich.
 Her debut solo exhibition, "Venus" (2019), at Forum Gallery in New York, explored historical representations of the body and gender in Western art.

 Newton's works are included in the public collections of the Flint Institute of Arts in Michigan, the 21C Museum in Louisville, Kentucky, and the Baltimore Museum of Art.